 There are 18 decorated stones within the chamber, including one of the most impressive panels of neolithic art in Ireland.
 The art of Loughcrew seems older and cruder than the art of the Boyne Valley (excluding Dowth perhaps), and in many cases resemble doodles or measurements.

-The chamber is divided into seven recess, three to each side and an end recess.
-The first piece of are we will look at is the dividing slab between the first and second recesses on the right as you enter.
+The chamber is divided into seven stalls or recess, three to each side and an end recess.
+The first piece of art one meets is the dividing slab between the first and second recesses on the right as you enter.
 This large thin slab is engraved on both sides.
 The west (inner face) is on the left side of the picture above, the east face is shown below.